Ganémosle Volunteer Program - Santo Domingo

 This coming summer, volunteers will have the opportunity to gain hands-on experience working on a national grassroots public awareness campaign and fitness event to be held in the nation’s capital, Santo Domingo.
 We are seeking volunteers who are passionate about being part of a grassroots diabetes exercise movement abroad, and in doing so changing the way the public views diabetes.
 To skip to the program details, click here.
 Below you can see the opportunities available to volunteers for this program.

-We are seeking up to ten youth with or without diabetes (16 years +) who are passionate about supporting our mission of youth empowerment within the context of diabetes education and support.
-Qualified volunteers may be asked to help lead local diabetes education and youth leadership activities for youth with diabetes in Dominican Republic, and coordinate events prior to and during the race which will focus on Diabetes Awareness, Prevention, Diabetes Education and Fundraising for Aprenediendo a Vivir during the race preparations, the Expo and Race Day itself.
+We are seeking up to fifteen youth with or without diabetes (16 years +) who are passionate about supporting our mission of youth empowerment within the context of diabetes education and support.
+Qualified volunteers may be asked to help lead local diabetes education and youth leadership activities for youth with diabetes in Dominican Republic, and coordinate events prior to and during the race which will focus on Diabetes Awareness, Prevention, Diabetes Education and Fundraising for Aprendiendo a Vivir during the race preparations, the Expo and Race Day itself.
 Activities with parents of children and youth may also be scheduled.

 We are seeking up to ten volunteers with experience or a strong interest in diabetes education, nutrition/diet/health and fitness and exercise.
 This opportunity will enable qualified volunteers to support an international public awareness campaign and run/walk within this context.
 Volunteers may be involved in providing technical support/training prior to and during the event and/or educating local young leaders with diabetes about how to manage diabetes and exercise.